 Sweet Potato Puree, like Pumpkin Puree or applesauce can be used in baking.
 It’s also great by itself as homemade baby food.
 It’s ideal for Sweet Potato Pancakes, to top a Sweet Potato Shepherd’s Pie (simply use sweet potatoes instead of white potatoes), added to oatmeal like in this Slow Cooker Sweet Potato Oatmeal, to smoothies, to dips such as this Sweet Potato Hummus, and to soups, such as the Slow Cooker Veggie Soup with a Thai Twist.

 It can also be eaten alone topped with toasted pecans and a drizzle of honey for an easy, nutrient-dense side dish that’s the perfect substitute for mashed potatoes.
 A touch of coconut oil and maple syrup or honey can also be stirred into the puree for added richness, if eating just the puree.

 You might also like:

-- 4 medium sweet potatoes, peel and slice into 2" pieces
+- 4 sweet potatoes medium, peel and slice into 2 inch pieces

 - 1 1/2 cups water for steaming